 Garrett Miley (@GWMiley)

-Garrett is a junior English major (with a journalism track) at Saint Joseph’s University.
+Garrett is a senior English major (with a journalism track) at Saint Joseph’s University.
 A West Chester, Pa. native, he’s been attending Big 5 basketball games with his father since he was a child.
-He was formerly the sports editor for The Hawk, SJU’s student newspaper and is an ultimate frisbee fanatic.
+He is also currently the Editor in Chief for The Hawk, SJU’s student newspaper and is an ultimate frisbee fanatic.
 Garrett started writing for CoBL in November 2012.

 Teddy Bailey (@TheTeddyBailey)

-The youngest member of the CoBL staff, Teddy Bailey is a junior at Garnet Valley High School in Southeastern Pa., where he is the Sports Editor for his school newspaper.
+Teddy is a senior at Garnet Valley High School in Southeastern Pa., where he is the Sports Editor for his school newspaper.
 Prior to joining CoBL in May 2013, Teddy had written for Philahoops, among other sites and publications.

 Ari Rosenfeld (@realA_rosenfeld)